 270 calories | 10g protein | 34g carbs (13g sugar, 3g fiber)

-The final bar on my list is also an organic one.
+The final bar on my list is another bar with all organic ingredients.
 The main protein source is brown rice protein.

 Again, it somehow has more sugar than protein, but manages not to taste good.
 Here’s how it broke down: